Jim Duggan Profile

 Duggan became North American Heavyweight champion on March 16, 1986, when he defeated Buzz Sawyer.
 A few months later, the company was re-branded as the Universal Wrestling Federation, and the title was retired.
 On May 30, Duggan lost to Terry Gordy in a tournament final to determine the first UWF Heavyweight champion.
 With Terry Taylor, he became UWF Tag Team champions on December 27, and held them until he left for the WWF.
 His final feud was against One Man Gang, which culminated in Duggan dropping a ‘loser leaves town’ match to Gang on January 23, 1987.

-His first major appearance in the WWF was at Wrestlemania III, where he was interviewed by Brother Love, until Duggan got tired of his antics and chased him off with the 2×4.
-A feud with Nikolai Volkoff and The Iron Sheik against The Killer Bees.
-The feud with Volkoff and Sheik was derailed when Duggan and Shiek were pulled over by police in New Jersey.
+His first major appearance in the WWF was at Wrestlemania III, where he interfered in the tag team match between Nikolai Volkoff and The Iron Sheik against The Killer Bees.
+The feud with Volkoff and Sheik was derailed when Duggan and Sheik were pulled over by police in New Jersey.
 Believing Duggan to be under the influence, a search of the car uncovered a small amount of cocaine and marijuana.
 Duggan was suspended by the WWF but brought back a short time later.

-In late-1987, Duggan began a feud with Harley Race, who had just won a King of the Ring tournament and was now the ‘king of wrestling.’
+In late-1987, Duggan began a feud with Harley Race, who had just won a King of the Ring tournament.
 The two got into a wild brawl that went all throughout the building at that year’s Slammy Awards, until it was broken up by Gorilla Monsoon.
-At the inaugural Survivor Series pay-per-view on November 26, Duggan and Race opposed each over on their respective teams, and were both counted-out.
+At the inaugural Survivor Series on November 26, Duggan and Race opposed each over on their respective teams, and were both counted-out.
 He went on to win the first Royal Rumble on January 24, 1988, when he eliminated One Man Gang.